amirdeljouyi/graph-coloring/README.md

 # Getting Started
 A `cross-platform` application to `build graphs` and run `graph coloring` algorithms on them , you can download this app from :
-- Windows :
+- Windows : [Graph Coloring windows x64][windows]
-- Linux :
+- Linux : Soon
-- Mac :
+- Mac : Soon

 # 🚀 Introduction